niuhuskies91/mini-pr/README.txt

             source system and mrn (eg., a PDQ).
 The result is a fully populated patient demographics response in JSon format.

 IV.
+Appendices

+    A. JUnit testing

+        The Repository JUnit tests are integration and tied to the MySQL database being active.
+I did not have time to finish research mocking out the DB with XML data.

+        Full code coverage scenarios have been provided for:

+          1) Utility classes
+          2) Mapper classes
+          3) Service classes
+          4) Jpa Repository classes

+        The gap in in test coverage lies in areas:

+          5) DTO and Model classes.
+Most of the code coverage gaps are the hashCode() and equals() methods generated in STS.
+             There was just not enough time to provide full code and scenario coverage for these.

+          6) The Controller is not a functioning Mock test class.
+             I came across various issues with MockMvc I have not before.
+             If I had more time I would probably figure it out; I'm guessing it is an issue with mocking JPA

-Notes of interest
+    B. Notes of interest

       There is full bulletproofing so that no exceptions escape outside of the controller.
 An ExceptionHandler captures them and sets the appropriate Http Status code with generated error message.
 A simple test of this is to put invalid source system or MRN values in Swagger.

       Debug logging is enabled and there are two sets of output that will be printed to the log:
         - The full JSon response payload
         - Begin and end processing timestamps with time differential

+      Hibernate is configured to log SQL to standard output.

+    C. Wish list:

+        Create an endpoint to accept an HL7 QBP^Q22 message.